makrai/notes/wagner2203-transformer-speech-emo-valence.md

     itself => the use of MOSI for cross-corpus expers is well-motivated practically

+# 3.4 Evaluation

+we evaluate SER models for correctness, robustness, and fairness [48]

+## Correctness measures how well predictions match the ground truth

+* The concordance correlation coefficient (CCC) provides an estimate of how well the predicted distribution matches the ground truth one [49], and is
+* the typical measure for evaluating dimensional SER models [50]

+## Robustness (cf. Section 4.8)

+* how model performance is affected by changes to the input signals such as adding background noise
+  * Applying changes to the input might affect the ground truth label [33, 51].
+* We focus on testing the robustness of the models against data augmentations that do not change the human perception of the underlying emotion
+  * We select the following five augmentations from Jaiswal and Provost [33] to enable direct comparison with previous results:
+  * Natural soundscapes adds a randomly selected sample from the natural class of the ESC-50 dataset [52] with a signal-to-noise ratio (SNR) of 0 dB, 10 dB or 20 dB
+  * Human, non-speech adds a randomly selected sample from the human class of the ESC-50 dataset with a SNR of 0 dB, 10 dB or 20 dB
+  * Interior/domestic adds a randomly selected sample from the interior class of the ESC-50 dataset with a SNR of 0 dB, 10 dB or 20 dB
+  * Speed up segment selects a random segment of 10% to 20% length within the utterance and increases its speed by 1.25
+  * Fade-in/fade-out decreases or increases the amplitude of the signal by 2% every second.

+## Fairness (cf. Section 4.9) evaluates if the model predictions show

+* biases for certain protected attributes like race, gender, or age [53]
+* We focus on gender
+  * due to the lack of sufficient available information and/or datasets for
+  * For regression problems, there is no clear definition how to measure
+  * most approaches try to achieve an equal average expected outcome for population A and B [54]
+  * We measure fairness by estimating the gender fairness score as the difference in the correctness metric (CCC) between female and male groups.
+  * A positive gender fairness score indicates a better performance of the model for female speakers.

 # 4 Results with publicly-available pre-trained models for dimensional SER (cf)